inveniosoftware/flask-menu/docs/index.rst

     def list():
         pass

-As a result of this, your `current_breadcrumbs` object with contain list with 3 items during processing request for `/social/list`.
+As a result of this, your `current_menu` object will contain a list with 3 items while processing a request for `/social/list`.

 .. code-block:: python

     >>> from example import app
-    >>> from flask.ext import menu
+    >>> from flask.ext.menu import current_menu
     >>> import account
     >>> import social
     >>> app.register_blueprint(account.bp_account)